 Biogas primarily consists of carbon dioxide and methane.
 It is a renewable energy source.
 Biogas is produced due to the decomposition of organic matter through a process known as anaerobic digestion.
 When plant or animal waste is broken down by bacteria in the absence of oxygen they release gases such as carbon dioxide and methane.
 Some uses of biogas are detailed in this article.

 Uses of biogas

-Biogas for electricity:
+Biogas for Electricity

-External combustion engine – When biogas is combusted externally stirling motor is heated.
-It is heated with the help of heat exchanger.
-On the expansion of gas in the stirling motor electricity is generated.
-Since their efficiency is low and are expensive, their use is limited.
+External combustion engine – When biogas is combusted externally, Stirling motors can be heated with the help of heat exchanger.
+On the expansion of the gas in the Stirling motor, electricity is generated.
+Since its efficiency is low and it is relatively expensive, the use of biogas for this purpose is limited.

-Advantages of biogas:
+Advantages of Biogas

 It helps in agriculture as the by-product of biogas helps in the production of organic fertilizers.
 Using biogas helps in pollution control and contributes to an eco-friendly household.
 It can be used as an alternate fuel to control global warming.
 It is a cheap and affordable technology.
 Also, it can be used as a transportation fuel.